Bookmark saved

 He went back to his desk.
 The chair creaked as he settled into it.
 The cursor still blinked.
 The three sentences still waited.

-Lucas deleted them.
+Lucas deleted the three sentences.
 The backspace key clicked rapidly under his finger.

 He started again.